1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 Showing the progression of the storm required getting more hours of data into the browser.

-Making a separate network request for each hour of data wouldn't be very efficient, so I wrote a script to load all the CSVs, add a column with the observation time and merged them into one big array.
+Making a separate network request for each hour of data wouldn't be very efficient, so I wrote a script to load all the CSVs, added a column with the observation time and then merged them into one big array.

 ```javascript
 var {_, d3, jp, glob, io} = require('scrape-stl')